datamonsterr/vdt-dashboard-backend/docs/api.md

 ---

 ### 7. Regenerate Database
-Force regeneration of the database from the schema definition for a schema owned by the authenticated user.
+Manually force regeneration of the database from the schema definition for a schema owned by the authenticated user.
+Note: This is normally done automatically when creating or updating schemas.

 **Endpoint:** `POST /schemas/{id}/database/regenerate`
 **Authentication:** Required

+**Use Cases:**
+- Recovery from database corruption
+- Manual refresh after external changes
+- Debugging database generation issues

 **Response (200):**
 ```json